techidaily/site-win-able/source/_posts/1723011342095-fix-a-sluggish-chrome-browser-fast-simple-solutions.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983473/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Check to see if this annoying issue reappears.
+If not, you have resolved this issue.
+If this issue persists, there are more fixes to try.

 ### Fix 5: Disable hardware acceleration

  Enabling**hardware acceleration** allows your browser to rely on the GPU, not solely the CPU to render web pages.
 In the most cases, it will speed things up.
 But sometimes hardware acceleration can bring about unexpected issues.
 So, try disabling hardware acceleration on your browsers to see if the Chrome slow issue persists.
 Here is how to do it: